-The Craven County Economic Development Department’s mission is to facilitate economic growth in the Craven County.
-We work with employers throughout counties helping them mitigate risks to invest more into the county and create jobs.
+The Craven County Economic Development Department’s mission is to facilitate economic growth in Craven County.
+We work with local employers helping them mitigate risks to invest more into the county and create jobs.
 We also market Craven County’s strengths to companies that are interested in relocating their businesses or expanding to a new location.
 While primarily thought of as focusing on industrial development, the Department also assists in growing other areas of the economy, such as agriculture, health care, tourism and the defense industry.
 The Department also manages the public/private economic development partnership known as the Craven 100 Alliance (C1A).
 This nonprofit’s mission is to bring public and private entities together and make key investments that result in private sector investment and job growth.

 - Carolina GSE purchased the Craven 100 Alliance shell building.
 The total investment is $2 million and will create 10 jobs.

 - EAE purchased five acres in the park in 2019.
 They plan to invest nearly $1 million and create 25 jobs.

 - Craven County is under contract with Bayfront Development to purchase 6 acres.
 This will lead to a new shell building with an investment of nearly $1 million.